kannans89/graphql-learning/13.JqueryIntegration/jquery.md

 ### Step 2: Create an html page **index.html** for JQuery integration

 We will create a client application in jquery and invoke both the methods.
 Following is the code for **index.html** file.
-In the view page we are making to requests to the server on Greet button click and another on SayHello button click.
-We wil make async request using `$.ajax()` function.
+The **index.html** page sends requests to the server when the buttons Greet and SayHello are clicked.
+We will make asynchronous request using `$.ajax()` function.

 ```javascript
 <!DOCTYPE html>